kilipan/nasin-toki/README.md

 `mi oko jo e tomo lili lon ma kasi` - "I am trying to have a small cabin in the woods."

-## other preverbs
+## other "preverbs"
-These words are sometimes used as preverbs although they were not defined as such in *lipu pu.* I personally recommend not using them, since there are very easy work-arounds and every additional preverb makes the grammar more ambiguous.
+These words are sometimes used as preverbs although they were not defined as such in *lipu pu.* Many speakers don't use them and I personally also recommend against it.
+There are very easy work-arounds for contextually saying the same thing, compare the alternative (non-exhaustive!) versions marked "some pu options".
+Every additional preverb makes the grammar more ambiguous, compare the default non-preverb readings given for comparison (after "OR").

 #### `open`
 Used for starting being or doing something, `open` preverb introduces new ambiguities into the grammar.

 Examples:
-`ona li open pakala e lupa tomo` - "They had started breaking the door."
-OR "They accidentally opened the door."
+`ona li open pakala e lupa tomo` - "They start breaking the door."
+OR "They accidentally open the door."
+some pu options: `ona li open e pakala pi lupa tomo` or `ona li lukin pakala e lupa tomo`
 `jan li open pona e ma` - "People will start being good to nature."
 OR "People open-up well the land." (e.g. to dig a hole)
+some pu options: `pona ma la jan li open` or `jan li kama pona e ma`

 #### `pini`
-Analogously, the word `pini`, when used to indicate the we have finished being or doing something, introduces similar ambiguities.
+Analogously, the word `pini`, when used to indicate that we have finished being or doing something, introduces similar ambiguities.

 Examples:
 `mi pini tawa tomo sona` - "I have finished going to school."
 OR "I am done from the perspective of the school."
+some pu options: `mi awen ala tawa tomo sona` or `mi kama lon tomo sona`
 `soweli li pini jaki e tomo` - "The dog had finished besmirching the house."
 OR "The dog had disgustingly ended the house."
+some pu options: `tomo li kama jaki tan soweli` or simply `soweli li jaki e tomo`

 #### `alasa`
 Very similar to `lukin`, preverb `alasa` can be used to indicate trying to be or do something.
 Compared to `lukin` it is sometimes said to have a more focused and targeted vibe.
-Introducing this kind of distinction into the simplistic toki pona is sometimes viewed as questionable.
+Introducing this kind of distinction into the simplistic toki pona seems questionable.
+For the recommended pu option, simply replace `alasa` with `lukin` here.

 Examples:
 `mi alasa sitelen e lipu pona` - "I am pursuing writing a good document."
 OR "I document-scavenge the good books."